-If another boater is in distress, you are required to provide them with assistance, so long as helping them does not place you, your passengers or your boat in a dangerous position.
+If you encounter, or are involved in, a boat accident or if another boater is in distress, you are required to provide them with assistance, so long as helping them does not place you, your passengers or your boat in a dangerous position.
 This is the case if you are in an accident with another boat, if you see or hear a distress signal, or if you simply suspect that there’s trouble on the water.
 If you determine that it’s too dangerous to approach the boat in distress, you must contact the appropriate authorities who will be able to provide the victims with assistance.

 Most boat accident types will require you to file an accident report with the state boating authority and with the local authorities.
 These accident types may include: Collisions, capsizing and person overboard emergencies, fire emergencies, etc.

 If you’ve been in a boating accident, you are required to:

 - Stop and identify yourself to the other boater.

 - Assist any boater in distress, so long as you are not placing yourself or your passengers in a dangerous situation.

 - Obtain the following important information from the other boater: The date, time, accident location, name of each person who died or went missing, number and name of the boat, name and address of the owner and operator.